- What surveys are being conducted?

 What organizations will be surveyed?
 Participation is open to all King County-based and serving nongovernmental, nonprofit entities with salaried employees.
 Unpaid volunteers, interns, contractors, and board members are not eligible to participate in the Employee Engagement Survey.

 How long will it take to complete the surveys?
 The Employee Engagement Survey should take 15-20 minutes to complete.
 Completion time for the Wage and Benefits Survey will vary by organization, based on the size and structure of the organization.
+Generally, we've found that organizations with 1-20 employees can finish in an hour or less, larger organizations need a couple of hours, and very large organizations (45+ employees) should calendar this work over a few days.

 What are the benefits to participating organizations?
 The free survey results will provide you with a better understanding of the influences – including wages – that contribute to dissatisfaction and turnover, which can negatively impact your program results and cause stress for individuals served by an organization.
 And instead of having to guess what is considered “industry standard” when it comes to pay and benefits, you will have access to data-driven results so you can make fully informed decisions.